oxidist/oxidist.github.io/_posts/2017-08-10-Studying-techniques.md

 feature: https://img-s1.onedio.com/id-583f16ae53d37aab3a9e6d62/rev-0/raw/s-43cf296fca5578c81ee29aec5f288e8bd23277ce.jpg
 ---

-Using productivity techniques is great, but if you leverage your own concentration and habits, you will maximise your efficiency.
+Using productivity techniques is great, but if you leverage your own concentration and habits, you will maximise your efficiency.[^1]

 The most touted technique is to use the Pomodoro technique, which is effective, but not completely.
 So you must change it to reflect your own needs.